BEST SLEDDING SPOTS IN ST LOUIS COUNTY!

 The Parks department offers a wide variety of events and activities for you and your family to participate in to stay active and healthy.

 Sledding is a fun activity for kids and adults.
-Some of the best hills in the County can be found at:
+Some of the best hills in the County can be found at the following parks:

 Sled riding is permitted in all St. Louis County Parks except for Lone Elk, Veterans Memorial and Kennedy.